 The Woodsman Outdoor Survival Kit Guide

-For those of us who live in rural areas, and/or places with large swaths of wilderness between us and those the 'burbs, the needs and contents of our emergency kits will be very different than that of them city slickers.
+For those of us who are prepping and living in rural areas, and/or places with large swaths of wilderness between us and those the 'burbs, the needs and contents of our emergency kits will be very different than that of them city slickers.
 (For you folks, we've developed the Gray Man Urban Survival Kit.)

 Your reasons for evacuation would be different too.
 If you don't live in a heavily populated area then you probably aren't as concerned about roving mobs of maniacs 10 minutes after a disaster.